17 Easter Food Traditions From Around the World

 14. Mämmi, Finland

-In addition to more familiar Easter sweets such as chocolate eggs, Easter food traditions in Finland often include a dish that some might consider an acquired taste.
+In addition to more familiar Easter candy and sweets, such as chocolate eggs, Easter food traditions in Finland often include a dish that some might consider an acquired taste.

 15. Capirotada, Mexico